hivemq/helm-charts/README.md

 ## Contributing

-If you want to contribute to HiveMQ Helm Charts, see the link:CONTRIBUTING.md[contribution guidelines].
+If you want to contribute to HiveMQ Helm Charts, see the [contribution guidelines](CONTRIBUTING.md).

 **NOTE** Every PR to master must imply an increased minor version of the chart to indicate that the templating has changed.

 ## License

 HiveMQ Helm Charts is licensed under the `APACHE LICENSE, VERSION 2.0`.
-A copy of the license can be found link:LICENSE[here].
+A copy of the license can be found [here](LICENSE).